Smor-1/Health_Insurance_Cost_Prediction/README.md

 | PCA & RandomForestRegressor |  22,748,665  |  4,769  |  2,653  |  0.83  |
 | Neural Network |  20,663,958  |  4,545  |  2,564  |  0.85  |

-Note that regression model metrics are based on testing scores.
+Note that our regression model metrics are based on testing scores.

-Up to now the best result that we got is from combining PCA and Random Forest Regressor.
+The best model we were able to configure was a neural network regression model.
 At the end of our data exploration we found that there are four category of data high paying smokers, low paying smoker, high paying non-smoker and low paying non-smokers.
 Using PCA help catagorizing this information and adding a column calling it class helps the Random Forest Regressor.
 The following pictures are showing predicted model versus actual data for age and bmi.
-The input for our model are age, sex, BMI, number of children, Being smoker or not and the region.
-The out put of our model is the individual medical costs billed by the health insurance.
+The input for our model are age, sex, BMI, number of children, Being a smoker or not and the region.
+The output of our model is the individual medical costs billed by the health insurance.

 ![age vs charge](Resources/RandomForestRegressor_age_charges.png)